Oztechan/CCC/README.md

 ### Android

-Open CCC folder with Android Studio and select `android` from configurations and run
+Open CCC folder with Android Studio and select `android:app` from configurations and run

 ### iOS